 I do not use Photoshop to surreptitiously deceive and trick the viewer into believing something is real which actually was not.
 Rather, just the opposite is true — I use the software primarily to more authentically convey what I experienced in the moment of capture.
 That being said, I strongly believe that no amount of post-capture "fixing" can be exchanged for excellence, both aesthetic and technical, before clicking the camera shutter.
 I strive to continually improve my photographic skills so I am spending more time behind the camera and less in front of the computer.
 Still, "digital darkroom" adjustments are consciously anticipated and intentionally made for a variety of reasons — for example, to correct known deficiencies or inherent limitations and inaccuracies induced by camera detectors and lenses under various conditions, to combine and blend multiple frames, or to utilize and balance all available raw image file data.
 All images are routinely adjusted, sharpened, and optimized for digital output, as is the customary standard for most comtemporary professional photography.
 Also, I produce composite images for a variety of reasons, such as to illustrate a concept, to improve understanding, or to blend unavoidable extremes in exposure or depth of field values.
 That information is disclosed so the viewer is apprised of the multi-source or altered image provenance.
 I expect no less as a viewer myself.

 It is of value to make a distinction between the camera and the human eye/brain as visual recorders, because both detectors are similar in some ways but very different in others.
 Thus I use the varied tools of digital photography — camera, lenses, lighting, scanned film, CCDs, computers, software — to document my perception of the moment.
 I view raw output from these photographic tools not as sacrosanct absolutes (because sometimes they are inaccurate) but rather as elements to be arbitrated, developed, and honed into the finished image.
 This approach is in part a function of my background in the arts.
-However, because I have lived and photographed in the world of astronomers for many years and produce images for use by the scientific community, I am acutely cognizant of the imperative for precision and accuracy when documenting scientific subjects.
+However, because I have lived and photographed in the world of astronomers for many years and produce images for use by the scientific community, I am acutely aware of the imperative for precision and accuracy when documenting scientific subjects.
 I try to blend my personal aesthetic vision with scientific integrity in the creation of my photographs.